-- Urad dhuli dal, soaked for 3-4 hours 1 tablespoon
+- 1 tablespoon Urad Dhuli Dal, soaked for 3-4 hours

 - Drain both of the lentils and put them together in a grinder and grind into a fine paste.

 - Transfer into a wide pan and beat the mixture with hand.
-Beating the batter is very important as it fills in air that makes really soft pakodis; beat at least for 5 to 7 minutes till it becomes fluffy and white.
+Beating the batter is very important as it fills in air that makes really soft pakoris.
+Beat at least for 5 to 7 minutes till the mixture becomes fluffy and white.

 - Add salt and pinch of baking soda, stir and keep aside.

-- Heat oil in a pan or wok for frying pakodis.
+- Heat oil in a pan or wok for frying pakoris.

 - Drop a small amount of the mixture in hot oil carefully with wet fingers.
 You may also do it with a wet tablespoon.